Locals urged to use grants to help students

 Those who receive the grants find them invaluable.

 “Thank you, thank you, thank you!
 Because of the MTA’s kindness, I was able to purchase two complete toolkits and belts for students,” said Sue Gierej, a teacher at Cape Cod Regional Technical High School and longtime participant in the Mass Child program.

 Educators use the money in many different ways.
-In the 2012-13 school year, grant money was awarded to reimburse MTA local associations that purchased everything from work boots to winter coats and toiletries for students.
+In recent years, grant money was awarded to reimburse MTA local associations that purchased everything from educational field trips to winter coats and toiletries for students.
 The Mass Child does not reimburse for food or for gift cards.

 To participate in the program, MTA preK-12 local association leaders must first purchase items and/or services for students, then submit the receipts to the board of The Massachusetts Child.
 The board meets several times during the school year to review requests so local associations are not left carrying a big bill for too long.

 For more information, contact Massachusetts Child President Christine Mulroney by calling 508.846.4257 or e-mailing firstname.lastname@example.org.
 Fact sheets and reimbursement forms for The Massachusetts Child grant program are available on the MTA website at www.massteacher.org/masschild.